-- 1. Statements of Fiduciary Net Position
+- 1. Statement of Fiduciary Net Position

-- 2. Statements of Changes in Fiduciary Net Position
+- 2. Statement of Changes in Fiduciary Net Position

 - 3. Notes to Financial Statements

 - 4. Required Supplementary Information

-The Statements of Fiduciary Net Position include information about Plan assets, liabilities and fiduciary net position restricted for pension, as of December 31, 2018 and 2017.
-The Statements of Changes in Fiduciary Net Position show the additions to, deductions from, and net increase (or decrease) in the Plan's fiduciary net position restricted for pension during 2018 and 2017.
+The Statement of Fiduciary Net Position include information about the Plan assets, liabilities and fiduciary net position restricted for pension, as of December 31, 2019.
+The Statement of Changes in Fiduciary Net Position show the additions to, deductions from, and net increase (or decrease) in the Plan's fiduciary net position restricted for pension during 2019.

-The above financial statements are presented in accordance with the Governmental Accounting Standards Board (GASB) Statement No. 72, Fair Value Measurement and Application, which provides guidance for determining a fair value measurement for financial reporting purposes and provides guidance for applying fair value to certain investments and disclosures related to all fair value measurements, Statement No. 67, Financial Reporting for Pension Plans (replacing GASB 25, Financial Reporting for Defined Benefit Pension Plans and Note Disclosures for Defined Contribution Plans and GASB 50, Pension Disclosures) and GASB Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments, and all other applicable GASB pronouncements including GASB Statement No. 40, Deposit and investment Risk Disclosures.
+The above financial statements are presented in accordance with the Governmental Accounting Standards Board (GASB) Statement No. 72, Fair Value Measurement and Application, which provides guidance for determining a fair value measurement for financial reporting purposes and provides guidance for applying fair value to certain investments and disclosures related to all fair value measurements, Statement No. 67, Financial Reporting for Pension Plans (replacing GASB 25, Financial Reporting for Defined Benefit Pension Plans and Note Disclosures for Defined Contribution Plans and GASB 50, Pension Disclosures) and GASB Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments, and all other applicable GASB pronouncements including GASB Statement No. 40, Deposit and Investment Risk Disclosures.
 These pronouncements address the requirements for financial statement presentation and certain disclosures for state and local governmental entities.
 The Plan's financial statements comply with all material requirements of these pronouncements.

-These financial statements provide a snapshot of the Plan's assets and liabilities as of December 31, 2018 and 2017, and the activities that occurred during those years.
-Both financial statements were prepared using the accrual basis of accounting as required by GASB.
+These financial statements provide a snapshot of the Plan's assets and liabilities as of December 31, 2019, and the activities that occurred during the year.
+The financial statements were prepared using the accrual basis of accounting as required by GASB.
 All investment activities have been reported based on the trade dates and have been valued by independent outside sources.

-Notes to Financial Statements provide additional information that is essential to have a full understanding of the basic financial statements
+Notes to Financial Statements provide additional information that is essential to have a full understanding of the basic financial statements.